henry4k/website/pages/apoapsis.md

 This game is all about resource management, engineering and improvising.
-Most of the time, there is no way gathering new resources - you have to use what you already have.
+Most of the time, there is no way gathering new resources - so you have to use whats already there.
 Recycling and economical use of resources are taken to a new dimension.

 Since this is an open source project I develop in my spare time,